Catalyzing Change in DANM, The Arts, and Campus-wide

 Step 6 - Engaging with the wider Conference Community

-BSCU's 2022 annual conference in March 2022 could be something the campus as a whole would need to get behind.
-There are a lot of partners across campus who could be brought in from the AARCC, to student clubs, to EOP and Trio programs, especially the Early Academic Outreach Program (EAOP), academic programs such as Critical Race and Ethnic Studies.
+There are a lot of partners across campus who were brought in from the AARCC, American Indian Research Center, to a diverse spectrum of student clubs, to EOP and Trio programs, especially the Early Academic Outreach Program (EAOP), academic programs such as Critical Race and Ethnic Studies.

 We can also target programs such as the California Forum for Diversity in Graduate Education, engaging deeply with programs like CSUMB's UROC that support diverse undergraduates interested in pursuing graduate programs.
 Once these connections are established, we can expand the model to other colleges and universities that both have arts programs and that serve a diverse student population.
 Working to hire and support a more diverse faculty is also key - even if we start with visiting or post-doc appointments.
 We must support those faculty to do the additional mentoring work we can expect they'll be called on to do, which is a critical part of this important intervention.
 This could be achieved by making course relief available to faculty who provide additional mentoring and by funding visiting artist programs (estimated budget for 6 visiting professors for one quarter each $170,000 (+ benefits) and 6 mentors $54,000).

-Longer term, we can look to regional colleges and even community colleges that serve areas with a high African American population.
+Longer term, we can look to regional colleges and even community colleges that serve areas with a high African American, Indigenous, and other URM populations.
 A quick google search turns up campuses like Los Angeles Southwest College - which has a student population that is 57% black.
 Engaging in these wider contexts assures that we are reaching students where they make critical decisions about how/when/why to pursue or leave educational pathways.

 Step 7 - Providing Consistent, Recurring Financial Support

-Our recruitment packages (even when paired with the central campus fellowships) are often not enough to entice the most well qualiﬁed diverse applicants to campus.
-As we address the recruitment eﬀorts we must also take a hard look at what more we can oﬀer (ﬁnancially and otherwise) that would make us a more competitive choice for those students.
+Our recruitment packages (even when paired with the central campus fellowships) are often not enough to entice the most well qualified diverse applicants to campus.
+As we address recruitment, we must also take a hard look at what more we can offer (financially and otherwise) that would make us a more competitive choice for those students.